 Finally, and most importantly – commit yourself to the pose you’re being put in.
 A lot of the time an over exaggerated pose can feel ridiculous in ‘real life’ but looks great in photos.
 This is why it’s so important to book a photographer that you 100% trust.

 David’s Top Tips

-I was given this beaut. of a camera by the wonderful guys at Samsung (it’s the new Q10 model – pretty swanky and super easy to use yey!), so I asked David if he wouldn’t mind sharing some of his top tips, from a photographer’s point of view, on camera.
+I asked David, who took these photos, if he wouldn’t mind sharing some of his top tips too.
 He’s as big a poser as me so he jumped at the chance! (ahem, I kept the out-takes in because they made me laugh.
 As I hope you can tell, this post is pretty much all about not taking ourselves too seriously!)